shapeshifter/shapeshifter-specification/docs/use-case-descriptions/use-cases/operate-phase.md

 ## Exchange updated D-Prognoses

-The process diagram is similar to Figure 3-6.
+The process diagram is similar to the figure in [Exchange D-Prognoses per Congestion Point](validate-phase.md#exchange-d-prognoses-per-congestion-point).

 <table>
   <tr>